firefoxfoxthrot/developer-web-site/_pages/ckm-architecture.md

 * They're all threatened by **Single Points of Failure (SPOFs)** where a key is lost.
 Personal holdings are particularly vulnerable because an invidual holder might not have the expertise or means to protect their keys, such that [forgetting a PIN for a hardware wallet can lead to the loss of its funds](https://www.wired.com/story/i-forgot-my-pin-an-epic-tale-of-losing-dollar30000-in-bitcoin/).
 * They're all threatened by **Single Points of Denial (SPODs)**, where centralized servers can refuse to process transactions.
 This is particularly a concern when working with a third party who could arbitrarily decide to block anything a crypto-owner is doing.
 Canada tried to exert financial censorship of this type over crypto-wallets associated with the ["Freedom" Convoy](https://www.coindesk.com/policy/2022/02/16/canada-sanctions-34-crypto-wallets-tied-to-trucker-freedom-convoy/).

 The solution offered by CKM is that we secure each other.
 Using Collaborative Key Management, we can spread out the responsibility of protecting the keys underlying digital assets among a variety of parties, each inspired by self-interest, by community spirit, or by a desire to protect the assets themselves.
 Because no one party ever has access to all the key material, we remove SPOFs, SPOCs, and SPODs, creating a better and safer way to access the digital world.
+We also build on the existing improvements in [SSKR](/sskr/), [Gordian Envelope](/envelope/), and [CSR](/csr/), which themselves improved the resilience of digital assets in a variety of ways, as well as newer technologies such as [Schnorr signatures](https://www.blockchaincommons.com/musings/Schnorr-Intro/).

-CKM improves upon self-custody methods by better securing against SPOFs, and offers even larger protections compared to third-party custody solutions:
+CKM improves upon self-custody methods by better securing against SPOFs, and offers even larger protections compared to third-party custody solutions.
+It even offers some incremental improvements on [CSR](/csr/), which is why it's considered Phase 4 of the CSR rollout.
+The following chart shows improvements from third-party custody to self-custody to CSR to CKM.

 | | CKM |  CSR | Self Custody | Third-party Custody |
 | --- | --- | -------- | -------- | -------- |